 Ultimately, you want a page full of glowing reviews.

-And don’t be shy about replying to negative reviews.
+Finally, don’t be shy about replying to negative reviews.

 It’s possible a bad customer experience happened due to an error or glitch that’s since been corrected.